All images © by Roberto Piperno, owner of the domain. Write to firstname.lastname@example.org.

 The overall design of the fountain resembles that of a Roman triumphal arch, in particular of Arco di Costantino, the restoration of which was promoted by Pope Clement XII.
 The reference to ancient Rome was emphasized by the two tritons acting as horse tamers.
 They are evocative of Castor and Pollux, the twin demigods who protected the Romans.
 Castor in particular was known as a horse tamer: Castor, skill'd to guide the rapid horse - Francis Fawkes, The Argonautics of Apollonius Rhodius (1780) - Book I

-Triton blowing into a conch shell by Pietro Bracci, which brings to mind Fontana del Tritone by Gian Lorenzo Bernini (another image of this triton can be seen in that used as background for this page)
+Triton blowing into a conch shell by Pietro Bracci, which brings to mind Fontana del Tritone by Gian Lorenzo Bernini (another image of this triton can be seen in that used as background for this page and from a different angle in the historical section)

 Nicola Salvi had to face a major difficulty when he designed the project for the fountain.
 The water of Acqua Vergine ran just above the ground level.
 In 1627 at Piazza di Spagna Pietro Bernini, the father of Gian Lorenzo, placed Fontana della Barcaccia, which was supplied by Acqua Vergine, in the lowest possible position.
 Salvi greatly emphasized the decoration of the lower part of the fountain in order to attract the attention of the viewer to that.
 The arch does not house water spouts.

 Pietro Bracci was the most skilled sculptor of his time, but he did not have the charisma of Michelangelo or Bernini.
 He generally worked on statues for funerary monuments which were designed by someone else (see his Monument to Cardinal Renato Imperiali).
-Ocean stands on a precarious balance as if he were dancing a minuet.
-His torso shows the familiarity Bracci had with ancient sculptures, but the head lacks energy.
+Oceanus stands on a precarious balance as if he were dancing a minuet.
+His torso shows the familiarity Bracci had with ancient sculptures (which he often restored), but the head lacks energy.

 The four statues at the top of the fountain were completed by 1735.